Overview

 If the investment advisory agreement is executed at any time other than the first

-day of a calendar quarter, our fees will be pro-rated for the number of days which the
+day of a calendar quarter, our fees will be pro-rated for the number of days on which the

 agreement was in effect.
 Such pro-rata adjustments are not made when a client adds or